Karlheinz Schreiber

-Karlheinz Schreiber (born 25 March 1934) is a German and Canadian citizen, an industrialist, lobbyist, fundraiser, arms dealer and businessman.
+Karlheinz Schreiber (born 25 March 1934) is a German and Canadian citizen, an industrialist, lobbyist, fundraiser, arms dealer, businessman, and convicted criminal.
 He has been in the news regarding his alleged role in the 1999 CDU contributions scandal in Germany, which damaged the political legacy of former Chancellor of Germany Helmut Kohl and involves the former Federal Minister of Finance of Germany Wolfgang Schäuble as well as the Airbus affair in Canada, which was linked through allegation to former prime minister of Canada Brian Mulroney.
 He was extradited to Germany on 2 August 2009, and convicted of tax evasion.

 Early life and career

 Schreiber was born in Petersdorf, Thuringia.
 His family was working class and belonged to an evangelical Lutheran community.
 His mother was a cook and his father worked in upholstery.

 Schreiber became a lobbyist and deal maker.
 He was a fund raiser for the Christian Democratic Union (CDU) and Christian Social Union (CSU) in West Germany before and during Helmut Kohl's chancellorship.
 Schreiber stated in his House of Commons of Canada testimony on 29 November 2007 that he had been a lay judge, for nine years in Germany.

 In 1991, Schreiber donated DM 1 million to the CDU, the party of the then Chancellor of Germany Helmut Kohl.
 These donations were crucial in the party financing scandal that erupted in 1999 that damaged Kohl's political legacy.